 USDA Rural Development (USDA RD)

-Funds efforts to expand broadband access to rural communities that do not have existing broadband services because of economic challenges.
-Seeks to implement internet services to benefit and improve employment, education, healthcare, public safety, and community development.
-Encourages strategic investments that focus on:
+Offers funds to expand broadband access to rural communities that do not have existing broadband services due to economic challenges.
+Seeks to support internet services to benefit and improve employment, education, healthcare, public safety, and community development in rural areas.

 Funds can be used for:

-- Building, acquiring, or leasing facilities, spectrum, land, or buildings used to deploy and deliver broadband service for residential and business customers located within the proposed funded service area, and participating critical community facilities such as public schools, fire stations, public libraries, and public safety stations
+- Building, acquiring, or leasing facilities, spectrum, land, or buildings used to deploy and deliver broadband service for residential and business customers located within the proposed funded service area (PFSA), and participating critical community facilities such as public schools, fire stations, public libraries, and public safety stations

 - Improving, expanding, constructing, or acquiring a community center that provides free internet access and computer access points